nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Acceptable Values:
 1. ENTRY_INDEX - Number (1 to current size of the contact book)
 2. NAME - any value is possible
-3. PHONE_NUMBER - Numbers (0-9) and symbols, no alphabets
+3. PHONE_NUMBER - Numbers (0-9) only and at least 3 digits long
 4. EMAIL - string in valid email format
 5. ADDRESS - any value is possible
 6. NEXT_KIN - any value is possible
-7. NEXT_KIN_PHONE - Numbers (0-9), and symbols, no alphabets
+7. NEXT_KIN_PHONE - Numbers (0-9) only and at least 3 digits long
 8. FINANCIAL_PLAN - Alphanumeric or Space characters
-9. TAG - Alphanumeric
+9. TAG - Alphanumeric only

 Examples:
 *  `edit 4 n/john doe a/23 woodlands ave 123` Edits the name and address of the 1st person to be `john doe` and `woodlands ave 123` respectively.